Glossary & Lingo

 direct filtration

-A method of treating water that consists of the addition of coagulant chemicals, flash mixing, coagulation, minimal flocculation, and filtration.
-The flocculation facilities may be omitted, but the physical-chemical reactions will occur to some extent.
+A method of treating water that consists of the addition of coagulant chemicals, flash mixing, coagulation, flocculation, and filtration.
 The sedimentation process is omitted.

 disinfection

-The process designed to kill or inactivate most microorganisms in water, including essentially all pathogenic (disease-causing) bacteria.
-There are several ways to disinfect, with chlorination being the most frequently used in water treatment.
+The process which kills or inactivates most microorganisms in water, including all pathogenic (disease-causing) bacteria, parasites, and viruses.
+There are several methods used to disinfect, with chlorination being the most frequently seen in water treatment.

 distribution system

-The equipment involved with the delivery of treated water from the treatment facility to the intended end-point user.
+The equipment involved with the delivery of treated water from the treatment facility to the water system user.
+Maintaining pressure and a chlorine residual is essential to ensuring drinking water safety.

 Escherichia coli

-E. coli is the predominant coliform in feces and the only member of the coliform group exclusively associated with feces.
-Therefore, it is the most specific indicator of fecal pollution and the possible presence of pathogenic microorganisms.
+E. coli is the predominant coliform found in warm-blooded animals’ feces.
+It is the most specific indicator of fecal pollution and the possible presence of pathogenic microorganisms.
+In drinking water, 0 occurrence of E. coli in a 100mL sample is the accepted standard.

 filter media

-Materials, such as sand or activated carbon, that purify water as it passes through the filter.
+Materials, such as sand, activated carbon, ion exchange, green sand, and membranes, which filter water as it passes through the filter media.

 finished water